metagenlab/zAMP/docs/pages/setup.rst

 Reference database
 ************************************************************************

-Before the first execution of the pipeline, a dedicated workflow must be executed to prepare and format the reference taxonomy database.
+As the last step of setup and before the first execution of the pipeline, a dedicated workflow must be executed to prepare and format the reference taxonomy database.
 For this, refer to :ref:`DB_preprocessing`.